 Fun Fact: The highest point in Barbados, Mount Hillaby, at 1,102 ft (336 m) above sea level, is located in the Parish of St Thomas.

 Popular Tourist Attractions: Barbados Wildlife Reserve, Chalky Mount Potteries, Farley Hill National Park, Grenade Hill Forest & Signal Station, Mount Hilaby

 Where to Stay: Santosha Barbados

-Located on the eastern side of Barbados, the Parish of St Jams is know as the platinum coast or gold coast.
-Its where you will find many of the luxury hotels in Barbados along with historical sites like the first Anglican Church (St. James Parish Church) built on the island.
+Located on the eastern side of Barbados, the Parish of St Jams is known as the platinum coast or gold coast.
+It’s where you will find many of the luxury hotels in Barbados, along with historical sites like the first Anglican Church (St. James Parish Church) built on the island.

 Fun Fact: The first area in Barbados where the British settled in Holetown, now a historic district and the central town in the Parish of St James.